UT-ADL/autoware_mini_practice/practice_7/README.md

 ##### Instructions
 1. Look up in the `planning.yaml` config the parameters needed for the traffic light stop line collision points creation.
+2. Copy the logic related to loading lanelet2 map and obtaining stoplines locations from this practice.
-2. Create a subscriber to the `/detection/traffic_light_status` topic that copies and stores the results of the traffic light detection method.
+3. Create a subscriber to the `/detection/traffic_light_status` topic that copies and stores the results of the traffic light detection method.
 ```
 rospy.Subscriber('/detection/traffic_light_status', TrafficLightResultArray, self.traffic_light_status_callback, queue_size=1, tcp_nodelay=True)
 ```
-3. Add corresponding logic for converting the traffic light status to collision points.
-The logic is similar to the one used for the goal point collision points: we need to find if the buffered local path intersects with the traffic light location, and if the traffic light status `stopline_statuses[stopline_id]` is red or yellow.
+4. Add corresponding logic for converting the traffic light status to collision points.
+The logic is similar to the one used for the goal point collision points: we need to find if the buffered local path intersects with the traffic light location (obtained from loading lanelet2 map, intersection result will be in 2D space, and lacking Z-axis coordinate, setting it to 0 is fine, or you can think about more elegant solution), and cross-referenced with the traffic light status `stopline_statuses[stopline_id]` is red or yellow.
-4. Correctly initialize the collision points, setting the `collision_distance_to_stop = self.braking_safety_distance_stopline`, `deceleration_limit = np.inf`, and `category = 2`.
+5. Correctly initialize the collision points, setting the `collision_distance_to_stop = self.braking_safety_distance_stopline`, `deceleration_limit = np.inf`, and `category = 2`.
-5. Append the collision point to the array of collision points in the `collision_points_manager` node before publishing it as `PointCloud2` message.
+6. Append the collision point to the array of collision points in the `collision_points_manager` node before publishing it as `PointCloud2` message.

 ##### Validation
 * Run `roslaunch autoware_mini_practice_solutions practice_7.launch tfl_detector:=camera`